Fintown Review Summary

 Both forms of investments are riskier than loans backed by a mortgage.

 If you decide to earn yield from attractive rental properties on Fintown, you should know that your investment is backed by a corporate guarantee issued by the Vihorev Group.
 You can read the terms of the group guarantee in the guarantors declaration.

-The SPV Rezidence Strakonická s.r.o. and Vihorev Investments SE own all the currently available rental properties.
+The SPV Rezidence Strakonická s.r.o. and Vihorev Investments SE own all available rental properties.